IoT – Smart AC Controller

 The main idea behind science and technology is to make lives simpler and easier.
-One might forget where the AC remote-control is or might want to control multiple ACs in a building from anywhere on the globe, luckily now we have a convenient solution to these problems which doesn’t require any changes to be done in hardware of Air Conditioner.
+One might forget where the AC remote-control is or might want to control multiple ACs in a building from anywhere on the globe, luckily now we have a convenient solution to these problems which doesn’t require any changes to be done in the hardware of Air Conditioner.

 What Technical Knowledge Was Required for Making the Product?